MOL Group is committed to maintain a good working relationship with several local and international professional organizations and lobbies of EU.

-Most important issues discussed in 2012 within the frame of the professional organizations where MOL Group holds membership were:
+Most important issues discussed in 2013 within the framework of the professional organizations where MOL Group holds membership were:

 In June 2005, MOL Group joined the Hungarian membership of the UNDP Global Compact, to address, with other members, the highly important developmental challenges facing Central & Eastern European Countries.
 MOL Group is committed to supporting the ten key Global Compact principles with respect to human rights, labour rights, protection of the environment and fighting corruption.
 We aim to integrate them into our strategy, culture and everyday operations and promote them within our sphere of influence.

 In 2006 MOL became member of the Business Council for Sustainable Development in Hungary, which was formed in 2005 as the Hungarian chapter of the World Business Council for SD.
 The aim of this international network is to promote the concept as well as the implementation of sustainable development among member corporations and other business enterprises.
 In addition, it also provides a consultative forum for managers and experts committed to these principles.
 According to their means, member corporations take an active role in the work of the Council, strive to integrate sustainability principles into their working practices and share their knowledge and experience with others.
 By its membership, clearly signals its commitment to support and aims to take a leading role in the field, both in Hungary and across the region.

 The Hungarian Business Leaders Forum (HBLF) is a nonprofit association and representative body of local business executives, local representatives of international joint ventures and other influential business people in Hungary and is committed to promote responsible business practices that benefit business and society, and which help to achieve social, economic and environmentally sustainable development in Hungary.